I spent one of my precious Audible tokens on The Singularity Trap, so I hoped it would be good.

 The book is set in the near future.
 There’s been a political uprising on Earth.
 We don’t know the details, but we know the population turned against corrupt politicians and leaders.
 Despite this change, the planet is still doing very poorly; the oxygen is running out, sea levels are rising, and food is increasingly scarce.
 There’s a federation that feels a bit like a struggling Star Trek.
 The planet isn’t unified and there is a mighty Sino-Soviet Empire which is aggressive but also eager to look after its own civilians.

 Problems start for Ivan when the Mad Astra finds a rock that might well contain minerals enough to pay for the voyage and make everyone involved very rich indeed!
 They find something else out there in the darkness.
 Soon friendships are tested and the risk of the Federation military getting involved rapidly increases.

 The ‘Singularity Trap’ that the book is named after might refer to the encounter the crew of the Mad Astra has in space or the course that humanity is on.

-I’ve not read any of the Bobverse, had no expectations for Taylor to deliver on but I imagine other listeners will be in a very different situation.
+I’ve not read any of the Bobverse and had no expectations for Taylor to deliver but I imagine other listeners will be in a very different situation.
 In The Singularity Trap, I found a straightforward but solidly executed sci-fi.
 Dennis E Taylor has found a science discussion worthy of consideration in fiction, and narrator Ray Porter makes you believe in it.

 Overall?
 Books like The Singularity Trap are the reasons why you should give Audible a try.
 I enjoyed The Singularity Trap, and it was worth my token but it hasn’t been able to claim a position in my top five.